Chip Review (September 2023): best app for saving?

 Here’s a summary of the positive chip reviews:

-• It actually helps you to save
+• It actually helps you to save.

-• Easy to use
+• Easy to use and set up Chip accounts.

-• Withdrawal times
+• Withdrawal times.

-• Issues surrounding customer service
+• Issues surrounding customer service and response times.

-So all in all when looking at the Chip reviews collectively, the response to the app is largely a positive one.
+So, all in all, when looking at the Chip reviews collectively, the response to the app is largely a positive one.

-Chip FAQS
+Chip FAQs

-Which Is Better Chip Or Plum?
+Which is better: Chip or Plum?

-Chip has a nice array of investment funds available for you to choose from depending on your risk tolerance.
+Chip has a nice array of investment funds available for you to choose from, depending on your risk tolerance.

-So if you are looking for a ‘hands-off’ approach to investing for a respectable management fee, Chip could be a good option for you.
+So, if you are looking for a ‘hands-off’ approach to investing for a respectable management fee, Chip could be a good option for you.

 Just remember that whenever you invest, your capital is at risk.

-If you are a part of a paid monthly subscription plan with Chip, simply downgrade to ChipLite- it’s 100% free.
+If you are a part of a paid monthly subscription plan with Chip, simply downgrade to ChipLite—it’s 100% free.

 The overwhelming majority of users, including myself, think it does that.

-So in that respect, yes the company is a success and has achieved what it set out to do.
+So, in that respect, yes, the company is a success and has achieved what it set out to do.

 Chip, in comparison to the competition, could be considered rather simple because it remains true to saving.

-Revolut, for example, has many saving capabilities (budgeting, savings goals) but also has the functionality of a bank, allowing investing etc.
+Revolut, for example, has many saving capabilities (budgeting, savings goals) but also has the functionality of a bank, allowing investing, etc.

-If you are looking for a bit more than that, there are plenty more options out there, many of which I have reviewed.
+So, if you are happy with an app that only helps you save, then Chip is a great option.
+If you are looking for a bit more than that, there are plenty more options out there. many of which I have reviewed.

 Related Articles:

-If you enjoyed this Chip review, don’t forget to leave a comment and check out The Money equation on our social media pages and read more of our reviews.
+If you enjoyed this Chip review, don’t forget to leave a comment and check out The Money Equation on our social media pages and read more of our reviews.